-This 353-acre property is a dedicated state nature preserve located in Springfield Township and Michigan City.
+This 521-acre property is a dedicated state nature preserve located in Springfield Township and Michigan City.
 The flatwoods ecosystem harbors relict populations of several plant species that are typical of more northern latitudes.
 Ambler is the largest Shirley Heinze nature preserve.
 It is largely forested, with a rich herbaceous flora.
 In early spring, vernal pools and rivulets cover a great portion of the property.
-The dense, thick woods provide habitat for at least 15 state-listed plant species and 40 plants considered rare in the Chicago Region (as determined by Swink & Wilhelm in Plants of the Chicago Region).
-There are five miles of hiking trails departing from three trailheads/parking areas on Meer Road and County Road 900 North.
+The dense, thick woods provide habitat for 39 state-listed plant species and 40 plants considered rare in the Chicago Region (as determined by Swink & Wilhelm in Plants of the Chicago Region).
+There are four miles of hiking trails departing from two trailheads/parking areas on Meer Road and County Road 900 North.

 Indiana Department of Natural Resources, Michigan City Community Enrichment Corporation, Sustain Our Great Lakes Program, Wildlife Habitat Council, U.S. Forest Service, Natural Resource Damage Assessment Fund.